Visa policy of Singapore

-The visa policy of Singapore deals with the requirements to enter Singapore.
+The visa policy of Singapore deals with the requirements a traveller must meet to enter Singapore.
 A foreign national, depending on their country of origin, must meet certain requirements to obtain a visa, which is a permit to travel, to enter and remain in the country.
 A visa may also entitle the visa holder to other privileges, such as a right to work, study, etc. and may be subject to conditions.

-Citizens of most countries and territories can enter Singapore without a visa.
 A citizen of one of the visa waiver eligible countries and territories can temporarily enter the country for a period of 30 or 90 days without a visa depending on their nationality.
 However, nationals of some countries must first obtain a visa in advance before being allowed to enter Singapore.
-Countries whose citizens require a visa to enter Singapore are categorized into countries eligible to apply for an electronic visa and countries whose citizens need a visa in advance.